-The Commission considers that the Portuguese RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.
+The Commission considers that the RPP submitted by MEKH has to be amended to explain the regional and bilateral measures contained therein, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.
+If such measures fell short of the requirements of Article 15 of the Regulation, the RPP would have to be amended to include the necessary measures to fully comply with the cooperation and assistance mechanism required by Article 15.

 2.1.3.
-Other missing elements
+Other missing items